sugarcrm-developers/BuildingBlocks/README.md

 # Sugar Integration Building Blocks
 Common components to accelerate development of Sugar integrations.
+This project is focused on the needs of SugarCRM ISVs and Technology partners that want to quickly build Sugar integrations that are portable, upgrade safe, and Sugar OnDemand friendly.

 ## Packages
 Templates that can be used for building your own Sugar Module Loadable Packages